joshbegley/nyt-latest/README.md

 `The recent capture of a strategic ridge has further entrenched the Israeli occupation of Lebanese territory, as efforts to broker lasting peace have floundered.`\
 https://www.nytimes.com/2026/09/04/world/middleeast/israel-captures-ridge-occupation-katz.html

-**Lindsay Clancy Trial Live Updates: Judge Plans to Declare Mistrial as Jury Remains Deadlocked**\
+**Lindsay Clancy Trial Live Updates: After Judge States Intent to Declare a Mistrial, Defense Mounts Final Appeal**\
-`Jurors sent another note to the court saying they had not been able to reach a verdict.
-The judge gave the defense an hour to request a stay of the mistrial.`\
+`The judge’s decision came after jurors sent another note saying they had not been able to reach a verdict.
+The judge gave the defense an hour to request a stay.`\
 https://www.nytimes.com/live/2026/09/04/us/lindsay-clancy-trial-deadlock

 **‘The Headlines’ News Quiz: Sept.
 4, 2026**\